Manhattan, Kansas

 That year, the completion of a wagon road from Fort Leavenworth to Fort Riley and another road leading northwest connected with the Oregon Trail and St. Joseph, Missouri, stimulated further land claims.

 With its location near the juncture of the two rivers, Manhattan became a strategic river landing during the territorial days when steamboats came up the river and traveled as far west as Junction City.
 The presence of good quality clay for bricks in the bottomlands and limestone deposits led to the development of large quarries and brickyards and determined the predominant building materials of the town.
-The wide variety of timber utilized by the first settlers for their homes and business houses included oak, elm, and black walnut.
+The variety of timber the first settlers utilized for their homes and business houses included oak, elm, and black walnut.

 Bluemont College in Manhattan, Kansas.